 Student evaluation of each work term / learning objectives

 At the close of each work term, students must complete a Cooperative Education and Internship Program Self-Evaluation and submit it to Career and Professional Development.
 The student will meet to discuss this with his/her CEIP advisor upon return to school.

 Employer evaluation of each work term

-- At the close of the work term, the CEIP office will notify the supervisor to complete a written evaluation of the student's work performance.
+- At the close of the work term, the CEIP office will notify the supervisor to complete an online evaluation of the student's work performance.

-- Employers may use an internal performance evaluation or download and use the form for the employer to evaluate the student provided by CEIP.
+- Employers may use an internal performance evaluation or use this PDF version of an employer evaluation form.

 - We strongly recommend that you discuss the student's evaluation with her/him in person before the student leaves your work site.

 If performance issues or other circumstances require termination of a student's employment before completion of all work terms, or during a work term, the employer is responsible for informing the student at once and for informing the CEIP office.